-1. The little used "registration by notification" in the 1956 Act Section 302 or "registration by filing" in RUSA Section 302 are omitted from this Act because of the notice filing approach required by Section 18(b)(2) of the Securities Act of 1933 for federal covered securities, which, in essence, replaces the need for registration by notification.
+- 1. The little used "registration by notification" in the 1956 Act Section 302 or "registration by filing" in RUSA Section 302 are omitted from this Act because of the notice filing approach required by Section 18(b)(2) of the Securities Act of 1933 for federal covered securities, which, in essence, replaces the need for registration by notification. - 2.
+For Rule 506 offerings which are addressed by Section 18(d)(4)(D) of the Securities Act of 1933, the Securities and Exchange Commission requires the filing of Form D. See Rule 503.

-2. For Rule 506 offerings which are addressed by Section 18(d)(4)(D) of the Securities Act of 1933, the Securities and Exchange Commission requires the filing of Form D. See Rule 503.
-When an issuer proceeds under Rule 506, Section 302(c) is intended to limit required state filings to no more than a requirement of filing a copy of Form D, including the Appendix, a consent to service of process, and a fee.
+When an issuer meets the conditions of Rule 506, Section 302(c) is intended to limit required state filings to no more than a requirement of filing a copy of Form D, including the Appendix, a consent to service of process, and a fee.

-3. The definition of "filing" in Section 102(8) will permit states to receive electronic filing of 1 records under this Section.
-An administrator may also accept under this Section a signed consent 2 filed electronically with a designee of the administrator.
-See Section 104.
-3 4 5 6 SECTION 303.
+- 3. The definition of "filing" in Section 102(8) will permit states to receive electronic filing of records under this Section.
+An administrator may also accept under this Section a signed consent filed electronically with a designee of the administrator.
+See Section 105. - 4.
+If a State prefers to have the fees in this section established by rule, replace the phrase "a fee of \$[]" in subsections (a), (b), and (c) with the phrase "a fee established by the administrator by rule".
+See Comment 3 to Section 410.

+SECTION 303.
 SECURITIES REGISTRATION BY COORDINATION.

-7 8 (a) [Registration permitted.]
-A security for which a registration statement has been filed 9 under the Securities Act of 1933 in connection with the same offering may be registered by 10 coordination under this Section.
-11 (b) [Required records.]
-A registration statement and accompanying records under this 12 Section must contain or be accompanied by the following records in addition to the information 13 specified in Section 305 and a consent to service of process complying with Section 611: 14 (1) a copy of the latest form of prospectus filed under the Securities Act of 1933; 15 (2) a copy of the articles of incorporation and bylaws or their substantial equivalents 16 currently in effect; a copy of any agreement with or among underwriters; a copy of any indenture or 17 other instrument governing the issuance of the security to be registered; and a specimen, copy, or 18 description of the security that is required by rule or order under this [Act]; 19 (3) copies of any other information, or any other records filed by the issuer under the Securities Act of 1933 requested by the administrator; and 20 21 (4) an undertaking to forward each amendment to the federal prospectus, other than an under this Section becomes effective simultaneously with or subsequent to the federal registration amendment that delays the effective date of the registration statement, promptly after it is filed with the Securities and Exchange Commission.
+- (a) [Registration permitted.]
+A security for which a registration statement has been filed under the Securities Act of 1933 in connection with the same offering may be registered by coordination under this section. - (b) [Required records.]
+A registration statement and accompanying records under this section must contain or be accompanied by the following records in addition to the information specified in Section 305 and a consent to service of process complying with Section 611: - (1) a copy of the latest form of prospectus filed under the Securities Act of 1933; - (2) a copy of the articles of incorporation and bylaws or their substantial equivalents currently in effect; a copy of any agreement with or among underwriters; a copy of any indenture or other instrument governing the issuance of the security to be registered; and a specimen, copy, or description of the security that is required by rule adopted or order issued under this [Act]; - (3) copies of any other information or any other records filed by the issuer under the Securities Act of 1933 requested by the administrator; and - (4) an undertaking to forward each amendment to the federal prospectus, other than an amendment that delays the effective date of the registration statement, promptly after it is filed with the Securities and Exchange Commission.